microsoft/TypeScript-wiki/Performance.md

 * [ts-jest](https://kulshekhar.github.io/ts-jest/) can use be configured with the [`isolatedModules` flag set to `true`]isolatedModules: true(.
 * [ts-node](https://www.npmjs.com/package/ts-node) can detect [the `"transpileOnly"` option in the `"ts-node"` field of a `tsconfig.json`, and also has a `--transpile-only` flag](https://www.npmjs.com/package/ts-node#cli-and-programmatic-options).

+# Optimizing Editing Experience; Performance of `ts-server`

+`ts-server`'s performance characteristics will always be related to the performance of type-checking your entire project using `tsc`, so the other performance optimization guidance here also applies to improving the editing experience.
+As you type, the checker is completely starting from scratch, but it only requests information about what you're typing.
+This means that the editing experience can vary based on how much work TypeScript needs to do to check the type of what you are actively editing.

 # Investigating Issues

 There are certain ways to get hints of what might be going wrong.